thor2643/P2-Demo-Robot-Cell/README.md

 <img src="Media/OpenProgram.jpg" width="250"><img src="Media/LoadInstallation.jpg" width="250"><img src="Media/ChooseInstallation.jpg" width="250"><img src="Media/StartProgram.jpg" width="250">

 >[!Note]
->If the robot throws a force limit error the enable button must sometimes be pushed while enabling the robot to free it (can take a few tries).
+>If the robot throws a force limit error the free move button on the backside must sometimes be pushed while enabling the robot to free it (can take a few tries).
 The socket connection to the Pi cannot always be reestablished by simply starting the program again.
 If this is the case the Raspberry Pi must be rebooted.
 >Also please ensure that all grippers are opened before restarting program by going to the IO tab and turning ON/OFF pin 8 and 9 until all are opened.